-Applying a filter-list to a packet consists of comparing each filter item in the order by which the filter item were added to the list.
-If any of the filter items in the list return TRUE (the rule included in the filter item is applicable to the packet), then the filter-list returns its designated action (include, exclude or tag the packet).
+Applying a filter-list to a packet consists of comparing each filter item in the order the filter item was added to the list.
+If any of the filter items in the list return TRUE (the rule included in the filter item is applicable to the packet), then the filter-list returns its designated action (include, exclude or tag).

-14.2.3 Filter Parameters
+14.2.3 Filter parameters